rkshnikhil/terraform-examples/README.md

 ### Installing
 Install terraform and create an AWS free tier account as per below details.

-* Terraform - Follow instructions from [Terrraform Install](hhttps://learn.hashicorp.com/terraform/getting-started/install.html) to install terraform on your machine (Windows/Mac/Linux)
+* Terraform - Follow instructions [Terrraform Install](hhttps://learn.hashicorp.com/terraform/getting-started/install.html) to install terraform on your machine (Windows/Mac/Linux).
 * AWS Account - Create an AWS free tier account to run these examples.

 ### Executing Examples
-Follow instructions.txt kept in each folder.
+Follow execution instruction descriped in each folder.

 ## Built With